Leandro-Bertoluzzi/remote-cnc-workgroup/README.md

 # You can access the web app in <http://localhost:3000>
 # The API will initialize in <http://localhost:8000>
-# You can access PHPMyAdmin through <http://localhost:8080>
+# You can access adminer through <http://localhost:8080>
 ```

 ## :wrench: Running tests ##